Virginia Tech to host new student orientation sessions virtually

-BLACKSBURG, Va.
-(WDBJ) -- New student orientation is a rite of passage for all college students -- from tours across campus, to meeting new classmates, and learning more about the college experience that lies ahead.
+New student orientation is a rite of passage for all college students -- from tours across campus, to meeting new classmates and learning more about the college experience that lies ahead.

-This year, all those same staples will still take place for incoming Virginia Tech students – they will just happen virtually.
+This year, all those same staples will still take place for incoming

 “The resources that we traditionally provide for students are going to continue, they just may look a little different," said VP for Student Affairs Frank Shushok.